Chapter 12 Hypothesis Testing with Non-Numeric Variables (Crosstabs)

 Like the t-score, z-score, and F-ratio, chi-square is a test statistic that can be used as a measure of statistical significance.
 Based on the value of chi-square, we can determine if an observed relationship between two variables is different enough from what would be expected under the null hypothesis that we can reject H0.

-One other limitation of chi-square is that it does not provide information about the direction of the relationship, just that the pattern is different than expected under the null hypothesis.
-Even though a directional hypothesis for the relationship between age and religious importance makes sense, chi-square does not test for directionality, it just tests to see if the observed outcomes are sufficiently different from the expected outcomes that we can reject the null hypothesis.
-You can tell if there is a directional relationship by looking at the pattern in the table, but chi-square does not address the significance of the directional relationship.
+One other limitation of chi-square is that even though a directional hypothesis for the relationship between age (or education) and religious importance makes sense, chi-square does not test for directionality, it just tests to see if the observed outcomes are sufficiently different from the expected outcomes that we can reject the null hypothesis.

 As you might have guessed from the last few paragraphs, we will move on from here to explore ways in which we can use measures of association to assess the strength and direction of relationships in crosstabs.
 Following this, the rest of the book focuses on estimating the strength and statistical significance of relationships between numeric variables.
 In some ways, everything in the first 13 chapters of this book establishes the foundation for exploring relationships between numeric variables.
 I think you will find these next few chapters particularly interesting and surprisingly easy to follow.
 Of course, that’s because you’ve laid a strong base with the work you’ve done throughout the rest of the book.